Waist - A neat measure around the natural waist (approx. 1" above the naval)

 Waist coats are hard to measure, if you are having problems measuring yourself you can have local tailor do the measure for you, they may charge a small fee.

 If you need any further advice please give us a email, we are happy to help.
-All size's are checked over by us, if any size's are unusual we will give you an email to double check to make sure your item is right for you.
-Please include your email in all orders.
+All sizes are checked over by us, if any sizes are unusual we will give you an email to double check to make sure your item is right for you.